Fano manifolds containing a negative divisor isomorphic to a rational homogeneous space of Picard number one: Introduction

 \subsection{Acknowledgements}

-I would like to thank Baohua Fu for bringing me attention to this question and for patiently answering my numerous questions.
-For many useful comments on the draft of this paper I would like to express my deep gratitude.
-This work is supported by China Postdoctoral Science Foundation.
+I would like to thank Baohua Fu for patiently answering my numerous questions.
+This work is supported by China Postdoctoral Science Foundation (2019M650873).
+I want to thank the referee for pointing out some inaccuracies in the first version.